Gluten-free and keto coconut flour muffins are tender, fluffy and coconutty. At 95 calories and 3 grams net carbs per muffin, they’re also guilt-free!

 Scroll down to the recipe card for the full instructions.
 It’s a truly easy recipe, but here are a few helpful tips:

-1. Yes, I add two full tablespoons of vanilla extract to these coconut flour muffins.
+1. Yes, I add a full tablespoon of vanilla extract to these muffins.
 This is not a typo, and I think they are delicious with a pronounced vanilla flavor.
-But if you worry that it would be too much, by all means, use just 1 tablespoon.
+But if you worry that it would be too much, by all means, use just 1 teaspoon.
 It should work just as well.

-3. Please use foil liners when making these coconut flour muffins.
+3. Please use foil liners when baking these muffins.
 It has been my experience that coconut flour baked goods stick to paper liners.
-They stick even to silicone muffin pans, but for some reason, they don’t stick to greased foil liners.
+They sometimes even stick to silicone muffin pans.
+But for some reason, they don’t stick to greased foil liners.